A Guide to Measuring the Effectiveness of Business Processes

 Documenting processes involves creating a detailed and accurate representation of the steps involved in a process, as well as the inputs and outputs of each step.
 Process documentation can be in the form of process maps, flowcharts, or written descriptions.

 Having a clear understanding of how processes work is essential for effective business process management.
-By documenting processes, you can identify areas for improvement, enabling you to monitor progress and continuously improve.
+By documenting processes, you can identify areas for improvement, allowing you to monitor progress and make continuous improvements.

 The process documentation must be continuously reviewed and updated to ensure it accurately reflects the current state of the process.